lexibank/mixtecansubgrouping/README.md

-# CLDF dataset supplementing Audersets's "Mixteca"
+# CLDF dataset of the supplementary materials to "Subgrouping in a ‘dialect continuum’: A Bayesian phylogenetic analysis of the Mixtecan language family" (Auderset et al. 2023.
+JoLE)

 Cite the source dataset as